 Rye is a Co-Founder and Managing Partner of Double Time Capital.
 He previously led a new energy investments team as a special advisor to the CEO of Duke Energy.
 Rye is a former United States Marine Corps officer.
 He also co-founded the non-governmental organization Carolina For Kibera.
 Rye’s current board affiliations include Carolina For Kibera, NDI, and the Environmental Defense Fund – Southeast.
 He is a graduate of the University of North Carolina at Chapel Hill, Harvard Kennedy School and Harvard Business School, and he received an honorary doctorate from Dartmouth College.

 Chief Financial Officer

-Julie is a former Director of Finance for Parish Capital Advisors (sold to the StepStone Group), a private equity fund of funds with over $2 billion of assets under management, where she oversaw back office administration, accounting, and reporting.
+Julie provides outsourced financial and back-office services to Double Time and its funds.
+She is a former Director of Finance for Parish Capital Advisors (sold to the StepStone Group), a private equity fund of funds with over $2 billion of assets under management, where she oversaw back office administration, accounting, and reporting.
 Earlier in her career, she served as a senior tax manager for Ernst & Young LLP where she focused on real estate and venture capital.
 Julie is a CPA with over 20 years of experience.
 She is a graduate of Clemson University.

 Lori previously was an executive assistant to the CEO of Carolina Handling, a material handling distributor, where she focused on operations, administration, special projects, and corporate matters, working closely with company executives and also overseeing human resources and marketing efforts.
 Lori is a graduate of Strayer University.